it-novum/openITCOCKPIT-documentation/en/docs/installation/docker.md

 docker build --rm -t openitcockpit/custom_mod_gearman_worker:latest .
 ```

-The last step is to add your own Docker image to the `compose.yml` file.
-Find the container `openitcockpit/mod_gearman_worker` and replace the image with your own.
+The last step is, to add your own Docker image to the `compose.yml` file.
+Find the container `openitcockpit/mod_gearman_worker` and replace the image with your ownimage.
-image with your own, for example `openitcockpit/custom_mod_gearman_worker:latest`.
+For example: `openitcockpit/custom_mod_gearman_worker:latest`.

 After restarting the containers, your custom container will be used.